 - Interfaces to systems such as accounting, merchandise management, analytics or CRM

-- Plugins concerned with new legal frameworks such as the General Data Protection Regulation (GDPR), which is especially relevant for webshops
+- Extensions to new legal bases such as the General Data Protection Regulation (GDPR ), which is particularly important for webshops.

 - Functions that are only required in certain target countries

 - Advanced marketing tools from the areas of newsletters, cross-selling, or SEO for WooCommerce